EmadBeyrami/SwiftDataManager/README.md

 # User Default Property Wrapper (Data Manager) in Swift
-A best practice codebase for saving data in in user defaults you can save any types of data into user defaults using this code
+A best practice codebase for saving data in in user defaults using a `@propertywrapper` you can save any types of data into user defaults using this code

 ## Feature